• Science

 The osmolarity of a beverage (measured in mOsm/L) quantifies the number of active particles dissolved in a solution.
 A beverage is isotonic when its osmolarity is close to that of blood, which is around 280 to 300 mOsm/L.

-Osmotic pressure is a phenomenon that occurs when two solutions of different concentrations, such as what you drink and your blood plasma, are separated by a membrane (in this case, the walls of your intestine).
-Water tends to move from the less concentrated (hypotonic) solution to the more concentrated (hypertonic) solution in order to equalize the solute concentrations on either side of the membrane.
+Osmotic pressure is a phenomenon that occurs when two solutions of different concentrations—in this case, what you drink and your blood plasma—are separated by a membrane (in this case, the walls of your intestine).
+Water tends to move from the less concentrated (hypotonic) solution to the more concentrated (hypertonic) solution in order to equalize the solute concentrations on both sides of the membrane.

 Hypotonic drinks

-A beverage is said to be hypotonic if its solute concentration (sugars and electrolytes such as sodium, magnesium, potassium, etc.) is lower than that of blood plasma.
-Therefore, when you drink the solution, it tends to be absorbed quickly into the bloodstream as water leaves the more dilute solution in the beverage to balance the concentration in your body.
-In other words, it has a lower solute concentration than blood, with an osmotic pressure lower than 280 mOsm/L.
+A drink is considered hypotonic if its concentration of solutes (sugars and electrolytes such as sodium, magnesium, potassium, etc.) is lower than that of blood plasma.
+Therefore, when you drink the solution, it tends to be absorbed quickly into the bloodstream as water leaves the more dilute solution to balance the concentration in your body.
+In other words, it is less concentrated in solutes than blood, with an osmotic pressure below 280 mOsm/L.

-Absorption is rapid , due to their low solute concentration.
-In fact, these drinks are absorbed more quickly by the body.
+Absorption is rapid due to their low concentration of solutes.
+Indeed, these drinks are absorbed more quickly by the body.

 Digestion is facilitated because they do not cause significant osmotic stress (disruptions to cells).
 Hypotonic drinks are generally well digested and do not cause digestive problems.

-During prolonged exercise or in hot weather, the body loses water and electrolytes, particularly through sweating.
-Hypotonic drinks are particularly suitable for replacing these water losses while restoring electrolyte balance.
-Their ability to be easily absorbed means that water is available to quickly rehydrate cells and tissues.
+During prolonged exercise or in hot weather, the body loses water and electrolytes, primarily through perspiration.
+Hypotonic drinks are particularly well-suited to replenishing these fluids while restoring electrolyte balance .
+Their easy absorption means that water is readily available to quickly rehydrate cells and tissues.

-We can therefore say that hypotonic drinks are effective and practical hydration solutions, particularly useful for quickly rehydrating after moderate physical exertion or in cases of dehydration.
-Use one tablet diluted in 250 ml of water, get your hypotonic drink, and stay Hydratis !
+Hypotonic drinks can therefore be considered effective and practical hydration solutions, particularly useful for rapid rehydration after moderate physical exertion or in cases of dehydration.
+Simply dissolve one tablet in 250 ml of water to create your hypotonic drink and stay hydrated !

 Isotonic drinks

-A drink is said to be isotonic if its solute concentration is similar to that of blood plasma.
-The water in an isotonic drink is absorbed at a relatively constant rate because there is no significant difference between the drink and your body.
-These drinks are often used during exercise to maintain hydration and quickly provide carbohydrates (sugar) and electrolytes lost through sweat.
+A drink is considered isotonic if its solute concentration is similar to that of blood plasma.
+The water in an isotonic drink is absorbed at a relatively constant rate because there is no significant difference between the drink and your body's concentration.
+These drinks are often used during exercise to maintain hydration and quickly replenish carbohydrates (sugar) and electrolytes lost through sweat.
 In other words, it has the same solute concentration as blood, with an osmotic pressure between 280 and 300 mOsm/L.

 What is the role of isotonic drinks?

-They play an important role in maintaining your body's fluid and electrolyte balance to help keep you energized.
+They play an important role in maintaining your body's fluid and electrolyte balance to help you maintain your energy.

-They ensure optimal hydration while compensating for mineral salt losses (sodium, potassium, magnesium, etc.).
+They ensure optimal hydration while compensating for the loss of mineral salts (sodium, potassium, magnesium, etc.).

-These drinks allow for rapid and efficient absorption of liquids compared to still water, thus promoting good water balance at any time of the day!
+These drinks allow for faster and more efficient absorption of liquids compared to plain water, thus promoting good hydration balance at any time of day!

-It is important to know that the carbohydrates present in these drinks provide rapidly available energy to support physical performance.
+It is important to know that the carbohydrates present in these drinks provide readily available energy to support physical performance.

-In addition, their balanced composition makes them ideal for effective recovery after exercise, quickly rehydrating the body and helping to restore mineral salt reserves.
-They help prevent fatigue and muscle cramps related to physical exertion that can be due to a lack of hydration and electrolyte imbalances .
+Furthermore, their balanced composition makes them ideal for effective recovery after exercise, quickly rehydrating the body and helping to restore mineral reserves.
+They help prevent fatigue and muscle cramps related to physical exertion, which can be caused by dehydration and electrolyte imbalances .

-Isotonic drinks are ideal for athletes looking to optimize their fluid balance, obtain energy, and promote effective recovery.
-They are also ideal for users looking to prevent daily fatigue.
-You can make a Hydratis isotonic drink by adding two tablets to a 250 ml glass of water.
+Isotonic drinks are ideal for athletes looking to optimize their hydration, obtain energy, and aid in recovery.
+They are also suitable for anyone wanting to prevent everyday fatigue.
+You can prepare a Hydratis isotonic drink by adding two tablets to a 250ml glass of water.

 Hypertonic drinks

-A hypertonic drink is characterized by its higher solute concentration compared to blood.
+A hypertonic drink is characterized by its higher concentration of solutes compared to blood.
 When you consume a hypertonic drink, it contains more dissolved particles than your blood.
-This means that the water in your body is attracted to the drink to dilute this high solute concentration.
+This means that water in your body is drawn into the drink to dilute this high concentration of solutes.
 In other words, it is more concentrated in solutes than blood, with an osmotic pressure greater than 300 mOsm/L.

-These drinks cause temporary dehydration by initially slowing down your body's absorption of water.
-They can still be useful in certain situations, such as prolonged exercise, where sweating is less and dehydration is less severe.
-However, it's important to drink them alongside another source of hydration.
+These drinks cause temporary dehydration by initially slowing down the absorption of water by your body.
+They can still be useful in certain situations, such as prolonged exertion, where perspiration is reduced and therefore dehydration is less significant.
+However, it is important to combine them with another source of hydration.

 Why consume Hydratis?